ParanoidUser/yolo/CHANGEME.md

 76 bottles of rum on the wall, 76 bottles of rum!
 You take one down, you pass it around, 75 bottles of rum on the wall.

+75 bottles of rum on the wall, 75 bottles of rum!
+You take one down, you pass it around, 74 bottles of rum on the wall.

+74 bottles of rum on the wall, 74 bottles of rum!
+You take one down, you pass it around, 73 bottles of rum on the wall.

 *to be continued...*